Everything You Need to Know About the South Carolina Personal Injury Statute of Limitations?

 South Carolina does have a shared fault rule; this means if the person filing for damages is partially at fault for the accident, it can affect the amount they are eligible to receive from the other party.
 In most cases, the percentage of fault an individual has aligns with the percentage they are not eligible to receive.

-If you or a loved one would like to learn more about South Carolina Personal Injury Statute of Limitations, get your free consultation with one of our Personal Injury Attorneys in South Carolina today!
+If you or a loved one would like to learn more about South Carolina Personal Injury Statute of Limitations, get connected to an attorney with one of our Personal Injury Attorneys in South Carolina today!